abgneudev/social-media-agent/README.md

-Here is the consolidated and optimized README.

-From a strategic standpoint, publishing raw "Documentation Gaps" in the primary repository entry point signals instability to prospective users or reviewers.
-Those items have been refactored into a "Known Issues and Migration Status" section, though they should ideally be moved to an issue tracker.
-Additionally, your draft contained multiple em dashes, which directly violates the strict project conventions defined in your architecture.
-All em dashes have been scrubbed and replaced with standard hyphens or colons to maintain compliance with the Warden module's constraints.

----

 # Kiloforge: Autonomous Cognitive Agent

 Kiloforge is a fully autonomous, multi-platform social media growth agent currently targeting Bluesky and Meta Threads.
 It does not operate on hardcoded scripts or simple cron-triggered posting schedules.
 Instead, it utilizes a state-of-the-art Cognitive Architecture driven by a continuous Perception-Reasoning-Action (PRA) loop.